The Benefits of Pilates for Mesothelioma Patients

 Benefits for Cancer Patients

 Anyone can get the benefits from practicing Pilates, including cancer patients.
 While there was once a time when experts encouraged cancer patients to do nothing but rest, now it is recommended that they get some amount of physical activity.
-Pilates is a great choice because it can be scaled up or down for intensity and difficulty, it is low-impact, and it is gentle on the body and not too strenuous for the cardiovascular system.
+Pilates is a great choice because it can be scaled up or down for intensity and difficulty, it is gentle on the body and not too strenuous for the cardiovascular system and it is low-impact.
 These are some of the important cancer-specific benefits:

 - Reducing treatment side effects.
 Side effects from chemotherapy and other treatments can be very uncomfortable, but exercise of any type has been proven to reduce these, including fatigue and loss of appetite.

 - Reducing pain.
 Exercise for cancer patients has been shown to reduce neuropathy, serious nerve pain that can be debilitating.
-Pilates is specifically proven to help manage pain, especially in the back and in joints.
+Pilates has been shown to help manage pain, especially in the back and in joints.

 - Boosting mood.
 Living with cancer can trigger understandable feelings of depression, anxiety, stress, and fear.
 Many cancer patients struggle with depression that is hard to shake.
 Exercise, including Pilates is known to be a natural mood booster, and when taken in a class setting provides a social support system, which can also improve mood.